 Advice below is based on the UK climate.
-While it’ll be relevant for most other Northern hemisphere countries, exact sowing dates will vary from region to region.
-Look on Google for a seed sowing calendar for your neck of the woods and use together with the tips below.
+It’s relevant for most other Northern hemisphere countries, but exact sowing dates will vary slightly.
+Look for a seed sowing calendar for your region and use with the tips below.

 - What you can sow outside